edyta660391/Edyta_Leszczynska/README.md

 In addition to processing complaints, in my work I am involved in the process of maintaining the quality of service.
 I am also involved in reporting and fixing system errors ( within my competence).
 I also participated in the testing of our internal web application, based on the received ready-made test cases.
 Bugs found by me was reported to the test manager using Excel file.

 Recently, I also participated in the testing process of the TV, mobile and web application ( even before the launch of this service for sale).
 In this cases I did not have any test cases or scenarios prepared, I have been following processes and using my experience.
-Bugs found by me was reported to a file on the SharePoint.
+Bugs found by me were reported to a file on the SharePoint.

 The above things made that I want to be a Software Tester.
 A few months ago, I started learning.
 I started by reading blogs, books and then finished some courses about testing and more.
 I would like to exhibit my technical skills which I gained and I will continue to develop in this field.